deck-builder/app-deck-builder/README.md

 ## Run

-For now, you need to run the [api-deck-builder](https://github.com/deck-builder/api-deck-builder) to work in this project.
+For now, you need to run [api-deck-builder](https://github.com/deck-builder/api-deck-builder) locally to work in this project.

 ### Install dependencies
 ```bash